rbaihis/k8s_basics/ANNOTATIONS_AND_LABELS.md

     class Deployment {
         - Label(usecase: organizing and filtering)
-        - selectors:matchLabels(points to managed resources based on the lebel)
+        - template:selectors:matchLabels (points to managed resources based on the label) }
-        - template
-    }
     class ReplicaSet {
         - Label(usecase: organizing and filtering)